norsig/vpn-ca-api/rpm/README-RPM.md

     $ sudo -u apache vpn-cert-service-generate-server-config

 You can use the output and place it in your server directory as `/etc/openvpn/server.conf`.
-Now you can fix the permissions and start OpenVPN (at boot):
+Now you should fix the permissions and start OpenVPN (at boot):

     $ sudo chown openvpn.openvpn /etc/openvpn/server.conf